errata-ai/static-school/content/blog/testing-markdown-code-examples.md

   def test_yaml():
-      """An example of testing a Python code example.
+      """An example of testing a Python code snippet.
       """
       # Snippet start
       from ruamel.yaml import YAML